kelvinakinolaajayi/blog-starter-ts-devops/README.md

 # Prerequisites & S3 Bucket Creation
 You will need:
 1. An AWS Account
 2. A created S3 Bucket
+3. Cloudfront Distributtion

 In order to replicate this project you will need have set up an account with AWS.
 Once you have created an account, you will also need to create an S3 bucket.
 The steps and example images are shwon below: